 What is speed cleaning?

-The speed cleaning technique enables you to tweak your cleaning skills to cut your cleaning time in half.
-It shows you how to clean effectively with speed cleaning tools and products so you don’t have to scrub and waste energy being unproductive.
+The speed cleaning technique helps you clean effectively and efficiently with the right tools and products so you don’t have to waste energy scrubbing.

-- A good degreaser: used for kitchen areas prone to grease build up.
+- A degreaser is necessary for kitchen areas with grease build-up.

-- Powder or cream cleaner: for the sink, bath, shower and toilet bowl.
+- Powder or cream can be used for cleaning the sink, bath, shower, and toilet bowl.